lucendio/lecture-devops-infos/assignments/deliverables/project_concept.md

 * explain your decisions
 * briefly describe the technology stack you opted for

-Think of the audience for this concept as one of your fellow classmates who you are trying to convince to join you to help with the implementation part.
+Think of the audience for this concept as one of your fellow classmates who you are trying to convince to join you in helping with the implementation part.
 Or, your team lead, who you are trying to convince to let you work one something else for the upcoming weeks.

 The following questions might give you some inspiration. *(Only to be seen as an INCOMPLETE list of suggestions, and not as headlines)*